IBM/openapi-validator/README.md

 ##### Installatation

 1. Clone or download this repository
-2. In the root directory of this project, run `npm run build-cli-tool`.
+2. In the root directory of this project, run `npm run build-cli-all`.

-Note: This creates a symbolic link so if this project folder is moved, the tool will need to be re-installed by running this command again in the new location.
+Note: This creates a symbolic link so if this project folder is moved, the tool will need to be re-installed by running 'npm run build-command-for-cli' in the new location.

 ##### Usage